Papers/Preprints

 We study the Karp--Sipser core of a random graph made of a configuration model with vertices of degree $1,2$ and $3$.
 This core is obtained by recursively removing the leaves as well as their unique neighbors in the graph.
 We settle a conjecture of Bauer & Golinelli and prove that at criticality, the Karp--Sipser core has size $ \approx \mathrm{Cst} \cdot \vartheta^{-2} \cdot n^{3/5}$ where $\vartheta$ is the hitting time of the curve $t \mapsto \frac{1}{t^{2}}$ by a linear Brownian motion started at $0$.
 Our proof relies on a detailed multi-scale analysis of the Markov chain associated to Karp-Sipser leaf-removal algorithm close to its extinction time.

-Published in PDF
+Published in CRAS PDF

 We introduce a variant of the Erdös--Rényi random graph where the number of vertices is random and follows a Poisson law.
 A very simple Markov property of the model entails that the Lukasiewicz exploration is made of independent Poisson increments.
 Using a vanilla Poisson counting process, this enables us to give very short proofs of classical results such as the phase transition for the giant component or the connectedness for the standard Erdös--Rényi model.